alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Disclaimer.rst

 Disclaimer
 ==========

-Your use of Phraseanet APIs is at your own discretion and risk, and you will be solely responsible for any damage that results from the use of any Phraseanet APIs.
+The use of Phraseanet APIs is at your own discretion and risk.
+You will be solely responsible for any damage that results from the use of any Phraseanet APIs.

 Use and restrictions